As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in publishing are expected. Learn more.

 You'll see the boombox object in the Viewport and Simulator, but it isn't animated yet - we'll use animation patches to do this later.

-Next we're going to use the Patch Editor to build a simple graph which will animate the boombox.
+Next you'll use the Patch Editor to build a simple graph, animating the boombox.

 If you expand boombox_animated in the Scene panel, you'll see it's made up of multiple objects: